 Whenever a student faces a superintendent’s suspension, a hearing is scheduled to determine whether the student engaged in the incident as charged and, if so, the appropriate disciplinary measures.
 Parents have the right to bring a representative to the hearing.
 However, currently, in NYC, there are very few professionals who represent students in suspension hearings.
 The vast majority of families are unrepresented at their students’ suspension hearings.

 NYU students formed SRP in 2007 to help address the tremendous unmet need for no cost, high quality representation at suspension hearings.
 Law students throughout New York City were eager to get involved.
-In 2009, SRP grew to include chapters at Brooklyn Law School and the City University of New York School of Law; by the spring of 2011, chapters had been established at Benjamin Cardozo School of Law, Columbia Law School, Fordham Law School, and Pace Law School.
-With the addition of New York Law School and St. John’s University School of Law in the fall of 2011, SRP now has a presence at every law school in New York City.
+In 2009, SRP grew to include chapters at Brooklyn Law School and the City University of New York School of Law; by the spring of 2011, chapters had been established at Benjamin Cardozo School of Law, Columbia Law School, Fordham Law School.

 In addition, in the fall of 2011, the NYCDOE added SRP to the list of legal and advocacy organizations included in the suspension notification packets mailed out to families each time a student is charged with a Superintendent’s suspension.

 SRP advocates have had remarkable success in helping to get their clients’ charges dismissed or their suspension time reduced.
-In 2011-2012, SRP advocates helped achieve a favorable outcome (i.e., charges dismissed or reduced, or less suspension time than the school requested) in 65% of our cases—including getting some or all of the charges dismissed in more than one in five cases.
+In the 2019-2020 school year, SRP advocates helped achieve a favorable outcome (i.e., charges dismissed or reduced, or less suspension time than the school requested) in over 50% of our cases.